matter-labs/zksync-lite-docs/docs/faq/security.md

 2. [Pseudo-randomness](https://en.wikipedia.org/wiki/Pseudorandomness)
 3. [Elliptic curve DLP](https://en.wikipedia.org/wiki/Discrete_logarithm#Cryptography)

-## Trusted setup
+## Universal CRS setup

-The version 1.0 of zkSync protocol is using the PLONK proof system which requires a universal trusted setup.
+The version 1.0 of zkSync protocol is using the PLONK proof system which requires a "trusted setup" of a Common Reference String (CRS).
+In PLONK, this setup can be done once and be reused by any number of applications (this is called Universal CRS).
+If at least one participant deletes the entropy (randomness) used to provide their contribution, the setup is secure.
+Having universal and not application-specific setup significantly reduces trust assumptions, because larger number of prominent and respected members of the community have incentive to participate in it, and more scrutiny can be expected around the trusted setup ceremony.

+Another big advantage of a universal CRS is that updates and bugfixes do not require their own trusted setup ceremonies (which are very difficult from the logistical and security perspectives).

 Matter Labs [participated](https://www.aztecprotocol.com/ignition/participant/0x04a23ba68e4469061cd461e8b847e820d4ced948?timestamp=1587551054947) in the global Ignition trusted setup ceremony for PLONK on BN256 elliptic curve, coordinated by AZTEC protocol: